cns-iu/hra-organ-gallery-in-vr/README.md

 ## Become a test user

 If you would like to become a **test user**, please download the application at [https://www.meta.com/experiences/5696814507101529/](https://www.meta.com/experiences/5696814507101529/).
 Information for testers can be found [here](INFORMATION_FOR_TESTERS.MD).
+A paper describing the concept of the application is available [here](https://doi.org/10.3389/fbinf.2023.1162723).

 For more information about the Common Coordinate Framework (CCF) used to map tissue blocks from 800+ of donors to single reference organs (as of HRA v2.1), see the Human Reference Atlas Portal at [https://humanatlas.io/](https://humanatlas.io/).